 Recommendation #3: Look for a vendor that offers bundled solutions

 A decade ago, the market was dominated by big PBX providers.
 Pre-pandemic, the market was dominated by voice and collaboration providers.
-Post-pandemic, businesses are evaluating vendors that offer the best-bundled solutions i.e. a single provider who delivers unified communications, contact center, Microsoft Teams, Digital Workspaces, and other cloud solutions all seamlessly integrated into a unified solution.
+Post-pandemic, businesses are evaluating vendors that offer the best-bundled solutions i.e. a single provider who delivers unified communications, contact center, Microsoft Teams, Virtual Desktops, and other cloud solutions all seamlessly integrated into a unified solution.

 In fact, according to Gartner, by 2025, the majority of technology and service providers will differentiate through bundling rather than through individual product excellence.
 Why?
 Because buying and managing all of these solutions separately is not easy and is also not the best use of your IT resources.
 The right vendor should be: